6 Non-Surgical Facelift Treatments Recommended by Plastic Surgeons

-“Most people, especially those in their 40’s to 60’s will see an almost magical improvement with carefully considered placement of fillers and appropriate use of muscle relaxants, lasers, and fat melting agents,” says expert injector Dr. Onir Spiegel from Chestnut Hill, Boston.
+“Most people, especially those in their 40s to 60s will see an almost magical improvement with carefully considered placement of fillers and appropriate use of muscle relaxants, lasers, and fat melting agents,” says expert injector Dr. Onir Spiegel from Chestnut Hill, MA.

-One of the main attractions of non surgical skin tightening procedures is they are fast to perform and have very little downtime.
-And of course, “everybody loves these because they work, they look natural, they’re safe, and you quickly look beautiful!” adds Dr. Spiegel.
+One of the main attractions of non-surgical skin tightening procedures is they are quick to perform and have very little downtime.
+Also, of course, “everybody loves these because they work, they look natural, they’re safe, and you quickly look beautiful,” adds Spiegel.

-When considering a facelift of any kind, Dr. Spiegel suggests the key is to pay attention to what has changed in your appearance over the years.
+When considering a facelift of any kind, Spiegel suggests that the key is to pay attention to what has changed in your appearance over the years.

 For instance, ask yourself a series of questions: